Treatment for

 -

-It depends on how you're feeling.
-Some people like weekly sessions, others come in when they feel a flare coming on.
-We’ll find a rhythm that fits your needs.
+It all depends on what is right for your life.
+Many people enjoy weekly sessions, every other week, or once a month.
+Other client’s come in when they feel a flare coming on.
+We work together to find a rhythm that fits your needs.